Peppermint Bark Brownie Cookies

 Author: Mandy

-Festive and easy-to-make, these cookies blend fudge brownie mix with peppermint extract, topped with white chocolate and crushed candy canes for a delightful holiday twist.
-Perfect for Christmas baking!
+These peppermint bark cookies start with a fudgy brownie mix base and a hint of peppermint, then get topped with white chocolate and crushed candy canes for a simple holiday treat.
+Perfect for your Christmas baking lineup!

 Prep Time 10 minutes